SixArm/startup-business-guide/topics/how-to-find-startup-consultants/index.md

 * Industry associations: Check industry associations related to your business or industry.
 These associations often have directories of consultants and may provide referrals.

-Consultants for your startup can help you grow your company, and supplelment a team with more staff power, expert guidance, and specialized skills.
+Consultants for your startup can help you grow your company, and supplement a team with more staff power, expert guidance, and specialized skills.
 Take the time to research and connect with potential consultants to find the right fit.